CodeURJC-FW-2025-26/webapp09/README.md

       - README.md
       - main_page.html

 - Ivo Hagemann Martínez: I was responsible for creating the product page “product_detail.html” with its corresponding CSS file “product_detail.css”.
 On this page, I had to display in detail the main entity, Product, along with its respective attributes.
 In addition, I included a form to create a secondary entity, adapted from work done by another teammate.
 Finally, I added a section to display the secondary entities (reviews).
 I also included the header and footer made by two of my teammates.
+Due to an issue that arose in recent days, many of our latest commits seemed to be lost, and I was the one in charge of fixing it.
+When it happened again a few days later, I fixed it once more, created an extra branch as a backup, and investigated what had happened to prevent it from occurring again.

   - Most important commits:
     - "Añadido formulario a página de producto y reseñas además del header y el footer".
 Link: https://github.com/CodeURJC-FW-2025-26/webapp09/commit/42cb35a4185895d52db7a054bb8f0bf1530763a7